 A tour of the Motor Valley in Italy

-Twenty-odd years later, I found myself in what many would consider automobile heaven: the Motor Valley in the Italian region of Emilia Romagna.
+The Motor Valley in the Italian region of Emilia Romagna is what many would consider automotive heaven!
 Equipped with a slightly more developed, perhaps more sophisticated, mind, I set out to explore the home of Ferrari, Ducati, Maserati and Lamborghini.
 I wasn’t a lot wiser when it came to cars.
 I did pick up a little fact along the way that I was rather tickled about: spell ‘racecar’ backwards and you’ll end up with the same word (a palindrome).
 Cool, eh?

 Touring the Motor Valley in style!